-So one of my pet peeves when eating Bacon Wrapped Scallops is that the bacon is never crispy enough…using my techniques…you will be have a super crispy, “bacony” outside and tender scallop inside.
+So one of my pet peeves when eating Bacon Wrapped Scallops is that the bacon is never crispy enough.
+Given that, using my techniques, I can assure you, super crispy bacon on the outside, with a tender scallop inside.

-Sprinkle the sugar mixture on one side of the bacon and allow to cook for about another minute…do the same with the other side.
-The bacon, at this point, should start to become crispy, but yet still pliable.
-You want the bacon to be flexible enough to wrap around the scallop and not break.
+Sprinkle the sugar mixture on one side of the bacon and allow to cook for about another minute.
+Flip.
+Do the same with the other side.
+At this point, the bacon should start to become crispy, but yet still pliable.
+You want the bacon to be flexible enough to wrap around the scallop and not too crispy as to break.

-Remove bacon from pan, allow to cool just enough to handle.
-Wrap one piece of bacon (depending on the size of the scallop, you may have to cut the bacon to fit…do NOT cut the bacon prior to frying) around a scallop and secure the end with a mini skewer.
+Remove the bacon from the pan, allow to cool just enough to handle.
+Wrap one piece of bacon (depending on the size of the scallop, you may have to cut the bacon to fit) around a scallop and secure the end with a mini skewer.
 Add a second skewer in the middle for added security.
+NOTE: Do NOT cut the bacon prior to frying.

 Place the bacon wrapped scallops back in the cast iron pan and sear on both sides.
-This should take only about 1 1/2 to 2 minutes per side.
+This should take about two minutes, or less, per side.
 You will notice the scallop start to brown and caramelize perfectly.
 Garnish with the fresh parsley and ENJOY!